 For these minor alterations to your garment you will want a pair of very sharp small scissors or a seam ripper.
 I have a pair of these cute gold scissors that look like a bird; they came with a rubber cap to protect the point.
 I keep them with my makeup brushes and use them for all those situations when little scissors are needed.
 Snipping an “X” from the vent of my blazer, trimming false lashes, removing a tag that itches… I just make sure the situations are not the type to gum up or dull the blades.

 While you have those scissors, your garment may have other threads that are to be removed upon purchase.

 - Manufacturers also sew pockets closed to keep them from creasing; if you snip anywhere on the stitching keeping the pocket closed, it should release the stitching and open up quite easily.

 - Self belts on dresses are held in place with a loop of thread on either side.
 These threads are to ensure the dress and belt stay together when on a sales floor, but are not needed when wearing the garment.
 Like the threads on the vent of your jacket and in your pocket, these threads are very easy to snip off your garment.
 A perk to removing these threads is now you can easily wear the belt anywhere on your torso, switch out the belt, or possibly style it without the belt for some versatility!

 Now that you are empowered with this style knowledge, pass it on!
-Don't let your fellow woman have her style hang by a thread; knowing increases confidence as well as personal style.
+Don't let your fellow woman have her style hang by an X of thread; knowing increases confidence as well as personal style.